-Those who hope to describe an arbitrary system like the magamat by finding absolute principles underlying it are engaged in a logical fallacy-the consequence of an arbitrary system is that each piece of content has to be learned one-by-one, like the words of a spoken language, which cannot be predicted from rules about phoneme combinations, even though broad statistical tendencies for phoneme usage can be found (Pierce 1980)-, but to my mind it also reflects an intellectual laziness: the unwillingness to learn all of the different kinds of musical motion that occur, because of a preconceived belief that they can be predicted by applying derived rules to those few instances encountered initially.24 On the contrary, I have found that every new piece or song I encounter reveals new information about the magam system-whether that is the confirmation of a common pathway, or the revelation of a new pathway that manifests a less-common tendency among ajnas, or (very rarely) appears to be completely unique.
+Those who hope to describe an arbitrary system like the maqamat by finding absolute principles underlying it are engaged in a logical fallacy-the consequence of an arbitrary system is that each piece of content has to be learned one by one, like the words of a spoken language, which cannot be predicted from rules about phoneme combinations, even though broad statistical tendencies for phoneme usage can be found-but to my mind it also reflects an intellectual laziness: the unwillingness to learn all of the different kinds of musical motion that occur because of a preconceived belief that they can be predicted by applying derived rules to those few instances encountered initially.
+30 On the contrary, I have found that every new piece or song I encounter reveals new information about the magam system, whether that is the confirmation of a common pathway, the revelation of a new pathway that manifests a less-common tendency among ajnas, or (very rarely) appears to be completely unique.
 To grasp the principles of the magam system, analysts and theorists will have to learn and then catalogue the majority of its content.
 I am not suggesting that theory should amount to mere cataloguing, but that cataloguing is a necessary first step to enable the evaluation of which are more and which less common tendencies, and to put those tendencies into context.
-An arbitrary system is large and contains a great deal of information-
+An arbitrary system is large and contains a great deal of information information that is stored in memory by practitioners in the case of oral musical traditions such as the Arab one-whereas a hypothetical rule-based system would be small because every new instance would simply be the result of the replication of a rule.
+The most interesting theoretical question for me becomes, "How is such an arbitrary system cognitively instantiated?" as opposed to the fallacy-based theoretical question "Can we derive fundamental or universal rules to account for the magamat?"